Andrew-Philpott/scrabble-score/README.md

   - Input: ""
   - Output: 0

 - _Spec: A string containing only a space gets a score of 0 points._

   - Input: " "
   - Output: 0

+  - _Spec: Any string containing a non letter gives a score of 0 points._

+  - Input: "hi4"
+  - Output: 0

+- _Spec: A string containing multiple words is not valid and returns an error._

+  - Input: "Multiple Words"
+  - Output: "Input is invalid!
+Please enter a single word only."

 - _Spec: A string containing only the letter "A", "E", "I", "O", "U", "L", "N", "R", "S", or "T" gets a score of 1 point._

   - Input: "A"
   - Output: 1

-* _Spec: A string containing only the letter "D" or "G" gets a score of 2 points._
+- _Spec: A string containing only the letter "D" or "G" gets a score of 2 points._

   - Input: "D"
   - Output: 2

-* _Spec: A string containing only the letter "B", "C", "M", or "P" gets a score of 3 points._
+- _Spec: A string containing only the letter "B", "C", "M", or "P" gets a score of 3 points._

   - Input: "M"
   - Output: 3

-* _Spec: A string containing only the letter "F", "H", "V", "W", or "Y" gets a score of 4 points._
+- _Spec: A string containing only the letter "F", "H", "V", "W", or "Y" gets a score of 4 points._

   - Input: "H"
   - Output: 4

-* _Spec: A string containing only the letter "K" gets a score of 5 points._
+- _Spec: A string containing only the letter "K" gets a score of 5 points._

   - Input: "K"
   - Output: 5

-* _Spec: A string containing only the letter "J" or "X" gets a score of 8 points._
+- _Spec: A string containing only the letter "J" or "X" gets a score of 8 points._

   - Input: "J"
   - Output: 8

-* _Spec: A string containing only the letter "Q" or "Z" gets a score of 10 points._
+- _Spec: A string containing only the letter "Q" or "Z" gets a score of 10 points._

   - Input: "Z"
   - Output: 10

-- _Spec: A string containing multiple letters results in a score that is the sum of each letter's individual "A", "E", "I", "O", "U", "L", "N", "R", "S", or "T" gets a score of 1 point._
+* _Spec: A string containing multiple letters results in a score that is the sum of each letter's score._

+  - Input: "Hello"
+  - Output: 8

+  - _Spec: The application should be able to add up letter scores regardless of casing._

-  - Input: "A"
+  - Input: "hEllO"
-  - Output: 1
+  - Output: 8

 ## Setup/Installation Requirements